Opportunities to grow business across the customer lifecycle

 Learn the research techniques and insight sources that can be used to create more realistic personas

 Recommendation 13.
-The growth of influencer marketing continues, but with more targeted use of influencers
+The growth of influencer digital marketing continues, but with more targeted use of influencers

 For several years now there has been an increased focus on influencer marketing as organic opportunities for content distribution via search and social media has declined.
 Plus influencer marketing offers the potential of increased audience engagement and the power of endorsements and recommendations which we know are one of the main reasons for purchase.